mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 Open the file (`Mayfly_ContinuousTemperatureLogger.ino`) in the Aurduino IDE and look for the line of code that looks like this:

-`// Simple Header`
+`// Data Header`
-`#define   DATA_HEADER "Date and Time ...`
+`#define   DATA_HEADER Sampling Feature UUID: v[sampling feature UUID],,,\r\nSensor Name:,Maxim_DS18B20,EnviroDIY_Mayfly Data Logger,EnviroDIY_Mayfly Data Logger\r\nVariable Name:,Temperature_C,Battery_Voltage,Board_Temp_C\r\nResult Unit:,degreeCelsius,volt,degreeCelsius\r\nResult UUID:,[variable 1 UUID],[variable 1 UUID],[variable 1 UUID]\r\nDate and Time in UTC-5,Temperature,Battery voltage,Temperature`

 This is the header information for the values that will be written to the SD card.
-For now, we will keep it as it is:
+For now, we will keep it as it is, but you will need to change the UUID codes in the braces `[ ]` once you have set up your sensors when [adding your sensors](https://wikiwatershed.org/help/sensor-help/sharing-sensor-data/#sensor-data) to MonitorMyWatershed.

-  * Date and Time in UTC-5
-  * Temperature (of the Sensor)
-  * Battery voltage
-  * Temperature (of the Mayfly)

 If you do not plan to upload your data to MonitorMyWatershed.org, you can leave these values as they are, but the must stay in this order unless you make further changes to the sketch.

-**NOTE:** MonitorMyWatershed expects values to be in a specific order which is not covered in this section.
-Please refer to the section `Registering a Sensor Station` later in this document.

 The following libraries will need to be installed via the library manager found under `Tools > Manage Libraries`.